Idan-Levin/idan-levin.github.io/_posts/2023-12-25- modular vs. monolithic.md

 ---

 The 2023 price rally in Solana has ignited a fiery 'geeky' discussion on X between developer communities regarding different blockchain architectures.
-It is quite common to watch tribes of developers and investors in crypto land fighting over what is the best/right tech, and "modular vs. monolithic" is the current hot discussion.
+It is quite common to watch tribes of developers and investors in crypto land fighting over what is the best/right tech, and 'modular vs. monolithic' is the current hot discussion.

 So, it is worthwhile explaining what modular and monolithic are, and why it matters: